-Brittany was named among the top The World’s Top 10 CEOs in Inc. Magazine, the ‘Best Person in the World” by Yahoo in 2014 and was honored by clothing manufacturer Levi as one of 50 women around the globe who have changed the political, cultural, and spiritual shape of the future.
-She was awarded the Emerging Leader Award from SMU in 2013, received the Young Leader Award from the Dallas Women’s Foundation in 2014, and was awarded a silver medal from the Business & Interfaith Peace Award given by the Religious Freedom & Business Foundation in Rio.
-Brittany has been featured on the likes of the Katie Couric Show, CNN’s Young People Who Rock, Christianity Today, and Modern Luxury.
-In 2014, she was asked to join the elite mentoring class for the Laura Bush Women’s Initiative.
-Brittany joined the faculty of Southern Methodist University in 2015 where she teaches a new course on Social Innovation.
+In 2017, Brittany was named among the top The World’s Top 10 CEOs in Inc. Magazine, the ‘Best Person in the World” by Yahoo in 2014, and was honored by clothing manufacturer Levi as one of 50 women around the globe who have changed the political, cultural, and spiritual shape of the future.
+She was awarded the Emerging Leader Award from SMU in 2013, the Young Leader Award from the Dallas Women’s Foundation in 2014, and was awarded a silver medal from the Business & Interfaith Peace Award given by the Religious Freedom & Business Foundation in Rio.
+Brittany has been featured on the likes of the Katie Couric Show, CNN’s Young People Who Rock, Fox Business and Modern Luxury.
+In 2014, she was asked to join the mentoring class for the Laura Bush Women’s Initiative and joined the faculty of Southern Methodist University as an adjunct professor in 2015 where she teaches a new course on Social Innovation.
 Brittany continues to devote her life to creating a brand that empowers women through economic and holistic development as CEO of the Akola Project.